 - Tax returns.
 Consider holding on to a copy of your tax return, as filed, indefinitely.
 That way, you can prove to the IRS that you actually filed.
 At the very least, hang on to them for at least six years after they are due or filed, whichever is later.
 If you file electronically, you can safely keep a copy of your return without collecting unwanted paper.

 - Real estate records.
 These records should be kept for as long as you own the property and an additional three years after you dispose of it and report the transaction on your tax return.
 You should also be retaining receipts for any home improvements you make, relevant insurance claims, and documents relating to refinancing.
-These help prove your adjusted basis in the property, which is needed to figure the taxable gain at the time of sale of a personal residence, or to support calculations for rental property or home office deductions.
+These help prove your adjusted basis in the property.
+Which is needed to figure the taxable gain at the time of sale of a personal residence, to support calculations for a rental property or home office deductions.

 Tax Document Retention Guidelines for Businesses